Lab testing

 What ships on day one

-- Client-side approvals and tamper-evident audit history
+- Client-side approvals and tamper-evident history for accountable workflows

 Deployment choices